Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/gribfeaturecollections.md

 For each reference time, a cdm index is written, named <collection.referenceTime>.ncx2.
 This occasionally has to be rewritten when new CDM versions are released, or if you modify your GRIB configuration.
 For each PartitionCollection, a cdm index is written named <collection name>.ncx2.
 This must be rewritten if any of the collection files change.
 The cdm indexing uses extension .ncx2, in order to coexist with the .ncx indexes of previous versions.
 If you are upgrading to 4.5, and no longer running earlier versions, remove the ncx files (save the gbx9 files).
-For large collections, especially if they change, the THREDDS Data Manager (TDM) must be run as a seperate process to update the index files.
+For large collections, especially if they change, the THREDDS Data Manager (TDM) must be run as a separate process to update the index files.
 Generally it is strongly recommended to run the TDM, and configure the TDS to only read and never write the indexes.
 Collections in the millions of records are now feasible.
 Java 7 NIO2 package is used to efficiently scan directories.

 ### Version 4.6